 - Beware of the apps that you download.
 Never download apps from unknown websites.

 - Understand what you’re downloading and why you’re downloading it.
 Did your new favorite flashlight app say that it also needs access to your microphone or GPS location?

-For more on protecting your mobile device from malware, visit Fox 32 Chicago.
+For more on protecting your mobile device from malware, including dropper malware, visit Fox 32 Chicago.